Fantastic location, great hiking

 To less teachers in Cachi, therefore there is a morning and a afternoon schedule to educate the children.
 Traditional school dress in Cachi, in fact in many cities in Argentina is this white uniform.

 Cachi is in an active seismic area.
 There are frequent low intensity earthquakes, most you will not even notice.
-The most recent earthquake to affect the region was in 2010 which registered 6.0 on the Richter scale, though the most serious recent earthquake was in 1948 (Aug.25) which was a 7.0 on the richter scale and caused significant damage throughout the province.
+The most recent earthquake to affect the region was in 2010 which registered 6.0 on the Richter scale, though the most serious earthquake was in 1948 (Aug.25) which was a 7.0 on the Richter scale and caused significant damage throughout the province.

-No special precautions to take for ordinary seismic events.
+There are no special precautions to take for ordinary seismic events.

 Cachi se encuentra en una zona sísmica activa.
 Hay frecuentes terremotos de baja intensidad, la mayoria tan chicos que ni siquiera se notará.
 El terremoto más reciente que afecto a la región fue en 2010, este registró 6,0 en la escala de Richter.
 De los terremotos fuertes, el mas reciente fue en 1948 (Aug.25) que era un 7.0 en la escala de Richter y causó daños importantes en toda la provincia.